 7.1.
+In Ormiston SWB Academy, children are expected to:

-In SWB academy, children are expected to:
+7.1.
+In Ormiston SWB Academy, children are expected to:

 show respect for everyone in the academy

-show respect for all staff by following
+show respect for all staff by following requests

-requests 'FIRST TIME, EVERY TIME'
+'FIRST TIME, EVERY TIME'

-Character use appropriate language at an appropriate volume
+use appropriate language at an appropriate

+Character volume

 use good manners.
-We will say ; 'Please', 'Thank you' and 'Pardon'
+We will say ; 'Please', 'Thank

+you' and 'Pardon'

 avoid confrontation

 show respect for the academy environment

 have the correct equipment each day

-look smart, wearing the correct uniform at all times
+look smart, wearing the correct uniform at all

+times

 Organisation take responsibility for my attendance each day

-attend all my lessons, making sure I am in the RIGHT place at the RIGHT time
+Organisation attend all my lessons, making sure I am in the

+RIGHT place at the RIGHT time

-take responsibility for my behaviour and actions every time and not seek to blame others keep myself safe moving around the academy in a calm and orderly manner, respecting balconies and stairs keep myself safe in all lessons by listening to the advice from staff and asking when I am unsure Resilience not bring prohibited items into the academy keep myself safe by using technology appropriately keep myself safe on my journey to and from the academy. never put myself or others in danger with my actions have a positive attitude with a desire to learn and achieve Excellence take responsibility for my own learning and complete all work to the best of my ability take responsibility for my own progress by acting upon teachers' advice with positivity
+take responsibility for my behaviour and actions

+every time and not seek to blame others

+Resilience keep myself safe moving around the academy in a calm and orderly manner, respecting balconies and stairs keep myself safe in all lessons by listening to the advice from staff and asking when I am unsure not bring prohibited items into the academy keep myself safe by using technology appropriately keep myself safe on my journey to and from the academy. never put myself or others in danger with my actions Excellence have a positive attitude with a desire to learn and achieve take responsibility for my own learning and complete all work to the best of my ability take responsibility for my own progress by acting upon teachers' advice with positivity